webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-It will now only compile the bundle when `/bundle.js` is requested.
+…it will now only recompile the bundle when `/bundle.js` is requested.

 T> `filename` has no effect when used without [lazy mode](#devserver-lazy-).

 ## `devServer.headers` 🔑